tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/06-Stu_Financial_Forecasting_Pt_I/README.md

     * Create a list to hold simulated `BB` closing prices with the last closing price of the sample (data from Alpaca API call) as its first element.

     * For every trading day, calculate a simulated price using the preceding day's closing price multiplied by ```(1 + np.random.normal(avg_daily_return, std_dev_daily_return)```.
-In other words, multiply the preceding closing price by a randomly generated daily return based on a normal probability distribution of historical `BB` daily returns.
-Save the results to a `pandas` DataFrame.
+In other words, multiply the preceding closing price by a randomly generated daily return, based on a normal probability distribution of historical `BB` daily returns.
+Save the results to a `Pandas` DataFrame.

     * Plot the simulated daily closing prices of `BB` stock over the next `3` trading years.